-A snarky response bubbled in my head, but I pushed it away.
+A snarky response bubbled in my head—what did you think looking for a body would be like—but I pushed it away.
 “It’ll be okay.
 He’ll be at rest.
-We’re doing the -” I swallowed.
+We’re doing the—” I swallowed.
 “The right thing.”
 I’d seen enough ghosts in various stages of decomposition.
 This couldn’t be any worse.

 I closed my eyes.
 “Jo, you’re dead.
 And so is he.
 We’ve talked to him.”

-“Yeah.
-It is.”
 I wiped my mouth, taking a shuddering breath.
 I shouldn’t be snapping at her.
 She had more reasons to be scared of death than I did.
-I didn’t even remember what she’d looked like after the car had hit her – but I had a feeling she did.
+I didn’t even remember what she’d looked like after the car had hit her—it was buried deep in the back of my head where it couldn’t hurt me—but I had a feeling she did.
 I’d never asked her.
 We didn’t talk about it.
 Understandably enough, I felt.